arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	}
 	````

-	> **Note**: This method takes the **username** passed as arguments and creates a SAS for the _Photos_ table.
-This SAS will grant the specified permissions only to the rows that correspond to the partition corresponding to that **username**.
+	> **Note**: This method takes the **username** passed as argument and creates a SAS for the _Photos_ table.
+This SAS will grant the specified permissions only to the rows with a partition equal to "**username**".
 Finally, it returns the SAS in string format.

 1. Open the **HomeController.cs** file under the _Controllers_ folder, and add the following field.

+	(Code Snippet - _GettingStartedWindowsAzureStorage - Ex4-HomeControllerUriTable_)

 	<!-- mark:4 -->
 	````C#